History of Japan: Manchurian Incident and the Second Sino-Japanese War

 Left-wing groups had been subject to violent suppression by the end of the Taishō period, and radical right-wing groups, inspired by fascism and Japanese nationalism, rapidly grew in popularity.
 The extreme right became influential throughout the Japanese government and society, notably within the Kwantung Army, a Japanese army stationed in China along the Japanese-owned South Manchuria Railroad.
 During the Manchurian Incident of 1931, radical army officers bombed a small portion of the South Manchuria Railroad and, falsely attributing the attack to the Chinese, invaded Manchuria.
 The Kwantung Army conquered Manchuria and set up the puppet government of Manchukuo there without permission from the Japanese government.
 International criticism of Japan following the invasion led to Japan withdrawing from the League of Nations.

 Prime Minister Tsuyoshi Inukai of the Seiyūkai Party attempted to restrain the Kwantung Army and was assassinated in 1932 by right-wing extremists.
 Because of growing opposition within the Japanese military and the extreme right to party politicians, who they saw as corrupt and self-serving, Inukai was the last party politician to govern Japan in the pre-World War II era.
 In February 1936 young radical officers of the Imperial Japanese Army attempted a coup d'état.
 They assassinated many moderate politicians before the coup was suppressed.
 In its wake the Japanese military consolidated its control over the political system and most political parties were abolished when the Imperial Rule Assistance Association was founded in 1940.

 Japan's expansionist vision grew increasingly bold.
 Many of Japan's political elite aspired to have Japan acquire new territory for resource extraction and settlement of surplus population.
 These ambitions led to the outbreak of the Second Sino-Japanese War in 1937.
-After their victory in the Chinese capital, the Japanese military committed the infamous Nanjing massacre.
+After their victory in Nanjing, the Japanese military committed the infamous Nanjing Massacre.
 The Japanese military failed to defeat the Chinese government led by Chiang Kai-shek and the war descended into a bloody stalemate that lasted until 1945.
 Japan's stated war aim was to establish the Greater East Asia Co-Prosperity Sphere, a vast pan-Asian union under Japanese domination.
 Hirohito's role in Japan's foreign wars remains a subject of controversy, with various historians portraying him as either a powerless figurehead or an enabler and supporter of Japanese militarism.

 The United States opposed Japan's invasion of China and responded with increasingly stringent economic sanctions intended to deprive Japan of the resources to continue its war in China.
 Japan reacted by forging an alliance with Germany and Italy in 1940, known as the Tripartite Pact, which worsened its relations with the US.
 In July 1941, the United States, the United Kingdom, and the Netherlands froze all Japanese assets when Japan completed its invasion of French Indochina by occupying the southern half of the country, further increasing tension in the Pacific.